 Creative Uses and DIY Hack’s

-People online found some clever way’s to use it beyond direction’s:
+People online have found clever ways to use it beyond basic directions:

-- Crafting – Glued into travel scrapbook’s or art project’s.
+- Crafting – Glued into travel scrapbooks or map art.

 Real User’s Stories

-- One 5th grade teacher said they bought 20 sets, half broke, but still cheaper than buying expensive compass’s.
+- A 5th-grade teacher bought 20 sets — half broke, but it was still cheaper than buying professional compasses.

-- A driver used it on a road trip when his GPS signal dropped, said “not perfect, but better than nothing.”
+- A driver used one during a road trip when GPS dropped out: “Not perfect, but better than nothing.”

 Tips If You Buy One

-- Don’t rely on it for mountain hiking trip’s.
+- Don’t rely on it for serious hiking.

 FAQ’s